The Miranda Family Scholarship at Skidmore College

 • Fellows should plan to remain actively involved in department, programs, and/or production activities throughout the term of their Fellowship.

-• Fellows will report on their activities, growth, and development throughout the fellowship period.
+• Fellows will report on their activities, growth, and development throughout the Fellowship period.

 Questions?